 - 1 cup granulated white sugar Do not substitute raw sugar

 - 2 tablespoons organic black loose leaf tea Or use 8 tea bags

 - 2 cups starter kombucha Use plain kombucha from last batch OR store-bought raw kombucha (unflavored, unpasteurized)

 - fruit, spices

-- Bring water to a boil, and add tea leaves and sugar.
+- Bring water to a boil.
+Turn off heat and add tea leaves and sugar.
 Allow tea to steep until sugar has dissolved and water has cooled to room temperature.
 Remove the tea bags (or strain out loose tea).
-Do not proceed to the next step until the tea has completely cooled, or you risk killing the good bacteria in the kombucha.
+Do not proceed to the next step until the tea has completely cooled, or you risk hurting the good bacteria in the kombucha.

 - Pour into the glass jar (or divide among multiple glass jars).
 Add store-bought kombucha (or starter kombucha from a previous batch) and the SCOBY and stir.
 Cover the jar(s) with a napkin or paper towel, and secure with the rubber band.Tip: If using multiple jars, make sure to have 1 SCOBY per jar.

 - Set the jar(s) out of direct sunlight (sunlight can keep the tea from fermenting), at room temperature (around 70ºF), and avoid bumping or jostling the jar(s).

 - Allow tea to ferment for 7 - 10 days.
 The longer tea ferments, the stronger the vinegar flavor will be, but fermentation is also affected by the temperature where you live.
 Smell the tea after 7 days, and let it ferment longer if desired.